Notice to Recreational Fishermen

 Creel Limit: 50 fish or 5 gallons, whichever is the greater amount;

-Open Season: May 1 to December 31, inclusive, Minimum Size: 15 inches, Creel Limit: 5 fish;
+Open Season: August 7 to December 31, inclusive, Creel Limit: 5 fish

 Note: the party or charter fishing vessel “bonus” season of 45 fish from September 1 through October 31 for paying passengers remains in place.

-Note: The bonus striped bass program will continue in 2017 with 3,018 fish allowed for harvest.
+Note: The bonus striped bass program will continue in 2018 with 3,018 fish allowed for harvest.
 Stripers harvested under the bonus program are required to be tagged.
 Tags and accompanying catch report cards will be available at agency offices beginning in late April.
 The bonus program season runs from May 1 through December 31.
-See the 2017 Angler’s Guide for more information.
+This year there will be one tag available per angler.
+See the 2018 Angler’s Guide for more information.